App Comparison

 Todoist offers a free plan with up to 5 active projects and 5 collaborators per project.
 The Pro plan runs $4/month (billed annually) and unlocks reminders, filters, labels, and up to 300 projects.
 There’s also a Business plan at $6/user/month for teams.

 The free tier is functional but limited.
-Power users will likely feel the ceiling fairly quickly — especially if they manage multiple ongoing projects.
+Power users will feel the ceiling fairly quickly, especially anyone managing multiple ongoing projects simultaneously.

 Microsoft To Do Pricing

-Microsoft To Do is completely free.
-There are no tiers, no premium upgrades, and no paywalled features.
+Completely free.
+No tiers, no premium upgrades, no paywalled features.
 All you need is a free Microsoft account.

 If you already pay for Microsoft 365 (personal plans start at $6.99/month), To Do is just another included app.
 That makes it exceptional value for existing subscribers.
 For those looking to keep tech costs low while managing productivity, it pairs nicely with the best budgeting apps for 2026 to stay on top of both tasks and finances.